FelipeJColon/RepData_PeerAssessment1/PA1_template.md

+---
-# Reproducible Research: Peer Assessment 1
+title: 'Reproducible Research: Peer Assessment 1'
-Felipe J Colon Gonzalez
+author: "Felipe J Colon Gonzalez"
-10 Jan 2016
+date: "10 Jan 2016"
+output: html_document
+---

 This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November,